 So why not come along for a super day out and, at the same time, help us to keep our Church in good order?
 The low admission fee entitles you to access all of the gardens on show and to view the floral displays in the Church.
 Safe parking is free and the shuttle bus service is included - and accompanied children get in for free too!

-We would like to take this opportunity to thank everyone who visited the village in July, 2014 on Open Gardens Day.
+We would like to take this opportunity to thank everyone who visited the village in previous years on Open Gardens Day.
 We enjoyed your company and very much looking forward to seeing you all again next year!